SwiftGit2/SwiftGit2/README.md

 2. Run `git submodule update --init --recursive` to clone the submodules
 3. Build in Xcode

+## Swift Package Manager
+To incorporate SwiftGit2 to your project, you may want to use [SPMCLI](https://github.com/pondok-programmer/spmcli) to automate tedious tasks including linking and passing flags.

+We encourage you to check [SPMCLI.resolved](SPMCLI.resolved) file.

+To generate Xcodeproj using SPMCLI, you need to use it's `xcproj` branch.
+It will automate set up OTHER_CFLAGS and OTHER_LDFLAGS.

 ## Contributions
 We :heart: to receive pull requests!
 GitHub makes it easy: